trickstercache/trickster/docs/developer/environment/README.md

 `druid-trickster` datasources for origin-vs-cache comparison on the dashboard at
 <http://127.0.0.1:3000/d/trickster-druid/apache-druid>.

-Run `make developer-seed-data` to load the shared NYC taxi `trips` data through Druid's native batch-ingestion API.
-The Druid seeder uses the same source files and timestamp shift as the ClickHouse and MySQL seeders, then verifies the row count and shifted minimum and maximum timestamps through Druid SQL.
+Run `make developer-seed-data` to load the shared synthetic `trips` data through Druid's native batch-ingestion API.
+The Druid seeder (`hack/druidseed`, run with `go run` by the `druid_seed` service) uses the same generated files and timestamp shift as the ClickHouse and MySQL seeders, then verifies the row count and shifted minimum and maximum timestamps through Druid SQL.
 Before loading, it marks any segments from the previous moving seed window unused so repeated runs do not accumulate stale rows.
-It runs in parallel with those two database seeders after the shared download step.
+It runs in parallel with those two database seeders after the shared generation step.

 The published Druid image contains the nano service scripts but not the Perl runtime used by its bundled supervisor. `druid-config/start-nano.sh` launches